danielendeg/nugetpackageupdate/specs/CustomSearch/Custom Search.md

 ## Resuming interrupted re-indexing

 Re-indexing could be interrupted by upgrades, outages, etc. Consequently, the re-index job must be persisted so that it can be picked up again.
 Something like the logic around `$export` would make sense.

+## Partially indexed search parameters

+When adding a new search parameter, there could be a (potentially long) period of time where a given search parameter is partially indexed.
+Consequently, we need to maintain a list of all the search parameters included in the last complete re-indexing and then only serve (in capability statement and otherwise) the ones that are completely indexed.

 # Test Strategy